fu4303/macarthur.me/_posts/2019-04-16-formatting-my-php-more-efficiently-with-a-bash-function.md

 ---
 title: Formatting My PHP More Efficiently with a Bash Function
-open_graph: /uploads/shell.jpg
+ogImage: /uploads/shell.jpg
 ---

 For quite some time now, I’ve been working with a PHP application that, up until recently, had no clearly-defined coding standards in place.
 At some point, the decision was made to enforce PSR-2, and to do so at an incremental level.
 When a file is touched, format to PSR-2.

 To do this in the command line, I’ve been using [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer).
 It’s pretty straightforward in how it works.
 Call the command, pass a file, specify a standard: